codefellows/seattle-201d55/class-03/README.md

 - It's Wednesday!
 How are you feeling?
 - We'll continue working on this "about me" project in lab for the rest of the week.
+- Canvas: You can now see what assignments are coming, although you can't see their contents until they unlock.

 ## Learning Objectives